-The new Lampuga Air electric surfboard will be available in a few weeks for purchase, so we reached out to Nicolai for an interview to learn more about his project.
+In January 2019 the new Lampuga company lead by Lampuga CEO Nicolai Weisenburger impressed with a huge booth at boot in Dusseldorf.
+The new Lampuga Air electric surfboard was supposed to be ready for purchase, so we reached out to Nicolai for an interview to learn more about his project.

 E-Surfer: How did you get into the business of electrically motorised surfboards?